-Most of our dogs come from shelters in Alabama, Texas, Florida, Georgia and Puerto Rico.
+Most of our dogs come from shelters in Alabama, Texas, Florida and Georgia.
 Some of the dogs have become homeless due to fires, floods, hurricanes or other disasters.
 Others have been abandoned, neglected or abused.

 The shelters do their best but only have facilities for a limited number of dogs.
 If the dogs are not rescued, they are euthanized.
 Often we have 24 hours or less to commit to rescuing the dogs.

 Once we commit, volunteers pick the dog(s) up, get them examined by a veterinarian and cleared for transport.
 This may involve vaccination or other medical treatment.

 Volunteers then foster the dog(s) until transportation can be arranged, usually about two weeks.

 After they arrive in Maine, they are quarantined for at least five days (or 48 hours depending on age).
-They are provided with vaccinations, spay/neuter, microchip and any other medical attention that may be needed.
+They are provided with vaccinations, spay/neuter and any other medical attention that may be needed.

 During this period, the dog(s) are with Fosters in a warm and supportive environment.